KirtiPratihar/Breast_Cancer_Detection_ML_Model/README.md

 ## Machine Learning Algorithms

-`all_MLpackage` supports the following machine learning algorithms, with descriptions on their relevance to breast cancer detection:
+`Breast_Cancer_Detection_ML_Model` supports the following machine learning algorithms, with descriptions on their relevance to breast cancer detection:

 1. **Logistic Regression**
    A robust algorithm for binary classification tasks, Logistic Regression is ideal for determining whether a tumor is malignant or benign.